joao-gi/opentls/README.rst

 ``tls.random`` is an implementation of Python's random module using OpenSSL's pseudo-random number API.
-It is suitable for cryptogrpahic use.
+It is suitable for cryptographic use.

 ``tls.hashlib`` is an implementation of Python's hashlib module